DataONEorg/dataone-web/content/learning/portals-tutorial.md

 ![](/uploads/d1-designff.png)

-Below the banner, there is a markdown text box with some examples on how to use the markdown language to customize the text display.
+Below the banner, there is a markdown text box with some examples on how to use the markdown formatting directives to customize the text display.
 As you write, toggle through the Edit and Preview modes in the markdown text box to make sure your information is displaying as intended.
 Portals are flexible and can accommodate as many additional freeform pages as needed.

+The markdown header structure helps to generate the table of contents for the page.

 Please see these additional resources for help with markdown: